thangckt/thangckt.github.io/docs/cluster/compile/OpenMPI_5.md

 - May use UCX with OMPI-5 and do not need seperate installation for Eagle, Lion?
 - May not be used with UCX-1.11
 - See news in 5.x [here](https://github.com/open-mpi/ompi/wiki/5.0.x-FeatureList)
 - Use UCX or Libfabric for IB.
+(Libfabric may use a lot of memory, so may lead to memory problem)
+- UCX + OMPI4 may cause `address not mapped` error with GPAW.

 ## USC1: (Cenntos 6.5)